KLab <3656.T>-6-month parent forecast

 LATEST

-2.00 NOTE - KLab Inc is the full company name.
+FORECAST Sales 7.48 Operating 2.00 Recurring 2.00 Net 1.17 NOTE - KLab Inc is the full company name.
 For latest earnings estimates made by Toyo Keizai, please double click on 3656.TK1.